EndangeredMassa/massa-labs/app/templates/blog/article/conventional-comments.md

 - why it matters
 - how important it is to change now

-You can use the process [as documented by the author](https://conventionalcomments.org/), but I like using the following the following customized version.
+You can use the process [as documented by the author](https://conventionalcomments.org/), but I like using the following customized version.

 ## Streamlined Conventional Comments